-Special skills Applicants shall oncure that their proposals and consertium reflect the aggregated Special skills Applicants shall ensure that their proposals and consortium reflect the aggregated and/or expertise to perform the activities and achieve the objectives set by the capabilities Destination: expected from • Expertise from rail infrastructure managers and railway undertakings, the Applicant(s) which should allow defining main challenges, use cases and functional needs, specifying, prioritizing and clustering demonstrators to ensure that researched innovative processes, operational and technological solutions are covered, hosting the demonstrations and providing test trains/facilities, providing data structures and content as well as processes, e.g. certification which can be subject for digitalisation. • Expertise from rail suppliers (system integrators, manufacturers and/or technology providers), which should allow, jointly, proposing operational and technological innovative solutions to identified use cases and functional needs, identifying the technical requirements and interface specifications, aligned with the System Pillar architecture, designing, developing, prototyping and delivering innovative operational & technological solutions and systems to be integrated within the demonstrations, depending on the specific target TRL level. • Expertise from research institutes and academia, which should allow planning, developing, studying, testing and evaluating solutions, systems and demonstrators together with the previous categories of expertise, supporting any possible scientific or methodological issues that may arise during the performance of the action contributing to other aspects of the innovation cycle, as well as to the procedural aspects for validation, certification, etc. Complementary expertise from other sectors and parties, with particular attention to SMEs and Start-ups, which may contribute to enhance the actions' outcome.
-Contribution to The action resulting from this topic is identified as a "flagship project" expected to the monitoring perform, by the completion of the research and innovation lifecycle, "large scale and demonstrations", in the meaning of Council Regulation (EU) 2021/2085.
-Hence, implementation, the action is a key contributor to the achievement of the objectives identified in standardisation the Master Plan 58 as further detailed in the Multi-Annual Work Programme 59 . of the EU-Rail Programme In this respect, applicants are expected to deliver relevant information (data, results, etc.) as mutually agreed, to the JU and the Linked Project[s] to contribute to the advancement of the Innovation and System Pillars 60 activities, as well as in , view of the development and implementation of EU policy and legislation (including Technical Specifications for Interoperability and Common Safety Methods) and the development of European standards.
-As specified in section 2.3.8.1 of the WP 2022, and to facilitate contributions to European or international standards, the EU-Rail grant agreements will include an additional information
+Technology Readiness Level Activities are expected to achieve a minimum between TRL 5 and TRL 7, depending on the enabler addressed, or higher by the end of the project - see General Annex B for a guide to the TRL definitions and criteria to be used.
+Admissibility conditions Regarding admissibility conditions and related requirements, part A of the Horizon Europe Work Programme 2021-2022 General Annexes applies with the following exception: the limit for a full Innovation Action application is set to 120 pages.
+Special skills and/or capabilities expected from the Applicant(s) Applicants shall ensure that their proposals and consortium reflect the aggregated expertise to perform the activities and achieve the objectives set by the Destination: • Expertise from rail infrastructure managers and railway undertakings, which should allow - defining main challenges, use cases and functional needs, - specifying, prioritizing and clustering demonstrators to ensure that researched innovative processes, operational and technological solutions are covered, - hosting the demonstrations and providing test trains/facilities, - providing data structures and content as well as processes, e.g. certification which can be subject for digitalisation. • Expertise from rail suppliers (system integrators, manufacturers and/or technology providers), which should allow, jointly, - proposing operational and technological innovative solutions to identified use cases and functional needs, - identifying the technical requirements and interface specifications, aligned with the System Pillar architecture, - designing, developing, prototyping and delivering innovative operational & technological solutions and systems to be integrated within the demonstrations, depending on the specific target TRL level. • Expertise from research institutes and academia, which should allow - planning, developing, studying, testing and evaluating solutions, systems and demonstrators together with the previous categories of expertise, - supporting any possible scientific or methodological issues that may arise during the performance of the action - contributing to other aspects of the innovation cycle, as well as to the procedural aspects for validation, certification, etc. • Complementary expertise from other sectors and parties, with particular attention to SMEs and Start-ups, which may contribute to enhance the Contribution to actions' outcome.
+The action resulting from this topic is identified as a "flagship project" expected to the monitoring and implementation, standardisation of perform, by the completion of the research and innovation lifecycle, "large scale demonstrations", in the meaning of Council Regulation (EU) 2021/2085.
+Hence, the action is a key contributor to the achievement of the objectives identified in the Master Plan 55 as further detailed in the Multi-Annual Work Programme 56 .